TempeHS/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Tempe High School is an inner-west comprehensive/partially high school.
+🙋‍♀️ Tempe High School is a proud inner-west public high school.
 Our dedicated Technologies team support learning across all TAS disciplines.

 🌈 Contribution guidelines — As a high school, we are closed to outside our student body, but we openly share all resources outward.
 Power to the sharers...